 However, the amount you receive will be reduced by your percentage of fault.
 For example, if you are 20% at fault, you will receive only 80% of your damages.
 If you are 75% at fault, you will receive 25% of your damages.

 Contact a Skilled San Francisco Car Accident Lawyer

-Proving liability against the other driver is one of the most critical factors in a California auto accident.
+Proving liability against the other driver is one of the most critical factors in an at-fault state like California.
 You could lose out on valuable compensation depending on the percentage of liability assigned to you.
 Working with a skilled San Francisco car accident lawyer can help you recover the maximum amount of compensation possible.

 With nearly two decades of experience, our legal team has recovered millions of dollars in compensation for California car accident victims.
 We provide expert legal services in all personal injury matters, and our passion is helping clients get their lives back on track.